-Using MIMEMultipart, you can combine HTML and Plain Text content in one email.
-Note that subtype should be alternative.
+- Using MIMEMultipart, you can combine HTML and Plain Text content in one email.
+Note that subtype should be an alternative.

 5. Encrypted SMTP.

-When connecting to SMTP server using standard port 25, it uses plaintext transmission, and the whole process of sending mail may be eavesdropped.
-To send email safer, you can encrypt SMTP sessions, which is essentially to create an SSL secure connection before sending mail using the SMTP protocol.
+- To send email safer, you can encrypt SMTP sessions, which is essential to create an SSL secure connection before sending mail using the SMTP protocol.